ros-navigation/docs.nav2.org/configuration/packages/configuring-mppic.rst

   ============== ===========================

   Description
-    Whether to publish debuggin trajectories for visualization.
-This can slow down the controller substantially (e.g. 1000 batches of 56 size every 30hz is alot of data).
+    Whether to publish debugging trajectories for visualization.
+This can slow down the controller substantially (e.g. 1000 batches of 56 size every 30hz is a lot of data).

 :retry_attempt_limit: